Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 Up to 14 calendar days a year

-Workers who are parents, wives (husbands) of military personnel who have died or died as a result of injury, concussion or mutilation received in the performance of military service duties, or as a result of an illness associated with military service
+Employees who are parents, wives (husbands) of military personnel who died or died as a result of injury, concussion or injury received during the performance of military service duties, or as a result of an illness associated with military service

 Up to 14 calendar days a year